Your feedback helps to make This Being Human even better. Please take a moment to answer our survey.

 ABDUL-REHMAN MALIK:

-Its not a ramble at all.
+It’s not a ramble at all.
 I think it speaks to the real human costs of disease.
 And like you said earlier, you've been you've been reflecting so much on what does medical care mean and what does the medical system mean?
 And I know you have praised in your in your public statements about this, the incredible doctors and medical staff that have been there for Nusayba and for Sarah and you and for your family.
 Did you have insurance?

 WAJAHAT ALI: